 - Reading and comprehension knowledge of German and French in accordance with School norms.

 - Completion and successful defense of the dissertation.

 The Ph.D. in Biblical Studies requires a superior mastery of languages.
 Along with the nine credits in advanced Hebrew and Greek already completed in the M.A. program, intermediate in a third ancient language is required.
 OT specialists are usually encouraged to take Aramaic, Syriac, Arabic, Ugaritic, or Akkadian.
 NT specialists are advised to take Aramaic, Coptic, or Syriac.
 Either may find value in Latin.
-Student might have acquired a third language before beginning the program or develop this skill in course, but classes to fulfill this requirement do not count toward the 30 credits needed to graduate.
+Student might have acquired a third language before beginning the program or developed this skill in a course, but classes to fulfill this requirement do not count toward the 30 credits needed to graduate.

 With regard to modern languages, a reading and comprehension knowledge of German and French must be demonstrated in accordance with School norms.

 Teaching and Fellowships